eichelb4rt/Komp-LAB/SAT/README.md

 options:
   -h, --help  show this help message and exit
-  --test      Tests the implementation and the Turing Machines that were part of the task (no other arguments needed).
+  --test      Tests the implementation (no other arguments needed).
 ```

 ### Examples